wheaney/social-freedom/README.md

       * Would require that this Lambda ARN is deterministic, should be achievable if we know the account ARN and the Lambda function name never changes
   * Receiving a follow request
-    * One of 3 return values: DENIED, PENDING, and ACCEPTED
-      * DENIED if the requesting account is already blocked or this user account otherwise is set to auto-deny
-      * ACCEPTED if no auto-deny conditions are met and this user account is completely public
-        * Sort of a Twitter-style account, follow requests don't require acceptance
-      * PENDING if neither of the above
-        * Add this account ARN to a list somewhere for review on next log-in
   * Accepting a follow request
     * Adds Cognito identity to appropriate IAM group, granting subscribe permissions to SNS topics and read permissions to posts and comments